Table of Contents

 Misdiagnosis of Maternal Health Conditions

 In some cases, maternal health conditions are not monitored properly during the gestation period which causes birth injury complications in the infant.
 Routine check-ups of the mother with imaging studies and blood investigations should be carried out periodically during pregnancy to avoid birth injuries related to maternal health issues.
 This is very important especially in high-risk pregnancies to ensure that both the mother and the baby are doing well during the pregnancy.

 Mismanagement of obstetric emergencies

 Childbirth could quickly deteriorate into situations that necessitate immediate or emergency action.
-Some common emergencies are fetal distress, placental ubruption, uterine rupture and umbilical cord prolapse.
+Some common emergencies are fetal distress, placental abruption, uterine rupture, and umbilical cord prolapse.
 When doctors delay a C-section for too long, it can lead to oxygen deprivation thereby, leading to brain damage in the infant.

 Mismanaged Obstetric Events

-Inappropriate use of forceps, vacuum extractors and other birthing tools may cause superficial and temporary birth injuries to the baby.
+Inappropriate use of forceps, vacuum extractors, and other birthing tools may cause superficial and temporary birth injuries to the baby.
 In rare cases, this can even lead to facial nerve injury and even brain damage.
-Another medical malpractice is exerting unnecessary physical force to the infant during childbirth.
+Another medical malpractice is exerting unnecessary physical force on the infant during childbirth.
 This may cause swelling and bruising of the head of the infant or even cause blood clots.